SAP-samples/real-time-business-insights-with-genai/README.md

-# SAP-samples/repository-template
-In the SAP ecosystem, most of us have interacted with Business Objects in one way or another.
-They are integral to any application created for clients or internal use, providing access to essential business data.
-However, the conventional process of connecting Business Objects to our applications, especially when performing specific actions on the data, can be tedious and time-consuming.

-This repository ntroduces an innovative architectural approach to dynamically generate application for real time business insights of business objects harnessing the GenAI capabilities in just a few simple steps, significantly reducing the effort and time.
-# Containing Files

-1. The LICENSE file:
-In most cases, the license for SAP sample projects is `Apache 2.0`.

-2. The .reuse/dep5 file:
-The [Reuse Tool](https://reuse.software/) must be used for your samples project.
-You can find the .reuse/dep5 in the project initial.
-Please replace the parts inside the single angle quotation marks < > by the specific information for your repository.

-3. The README.md file (this file):
-Please edit this file as it is the primary description file for your project.
-You can find some placeholder titles for sections below.

 # Leveraging Dynamic Application Generation and GenAI for Real-Time Business Insights
 In the SAP ecosystem, most of us have interacted with Business Objects in one way or another.
 They are integral to any application created for clients or internal use, providing access to essential business data.
 However, the conventional process of connecting Business Objects to our applications, especially when performing specific actions on the data, can be tedious and time-consuming.